Skip to main content

 What it means for you

-You shouldn't have to wonder whether an AI skill is a genuine tool or a text file someone wrote in five minutes.
-Certification answers that question before you buy.
+You should not have to wonder whether an AI skill is a working tool or a text file someone wrote in five minutes.
+Certification answers that before you buy.

-Every skill is validated against the actual platform contract — not a generic template.
+Every skill is validated against the platform contract, not a generic template.
 Triggers fire correctly, output formats match what the platform expects, and tool calls resolve on the first run.

 Each platform adapter is written and certified independently.
 A Claude Code skill uses Claude Code conventions.
 A Codex skill uses Codex conventions.
 No lowest-common-denominator compromises.

 We reject generic boilerplate, placeholder processes, and thin content.
-Every skill has a concrete output template, specific constraints, and enough depth to produce real deliverables — not "here are some thoughts."
+Every skill has a concrete output template, specific constraints, and enough depth to produce work you can use, not "here are some thoughts."

 There is no partial certification.
 A skill either passes every check on every platform, or it does not enter the catalog.
 The badge is binary.